Lene Lovich: 2005–present

 In 2005, Lovich appeared on Hawkwind's Take Me to Your Leader CD and appeared occasionally on stage with them.
 Lovich's first album since March, entitled Shadows and Dust, received a limited release on the Stereo Society label on September 13, 2005.
 She played for the first time in many years with a full band at the Drop Dead Festival in 2006.

 In 2006, Lovich made a guest appearance with the Dresden Dolls at The Roundhouse that is featured as an extra on the band's DVD Live at the Roundhouse.

 In 2007, MVD Visual released the DVD Lene Lovich: Live from New York, featuring a 1981 performance at Studio 54.
 In late 2007, Lovich and Chappell produced a new recording of their hit "Lucky Number", which was performed by rock group Eastroad and was used by BBC Television for its coverage of the 2008 World Snooker Championship.

 In 2011, Lovich sang the part of Eurydice in the song story Orfeas by Judge Smith.
 In 2013, she sang on the albums Zoot Suit by Judge Smith and Gridlock by Mr. Averell.

 In 2012, Lovich began performing with a new band comprising Subterraneans frontman Jude Rawlins on guitar, bassist Lydia Fischer, keyboard player Kirsten Morrison and Morgan King on drums.
 This marked the first time that Les Chappell was not part of her band.

 The Lene Lovich Band made its live debut at London's 12 Bar Club on October 29, 2012.
 In 2013, the band undertook its first high-profile tour, concluding with shows in London and Berlin, and with an appearance at the Rebellion Festival.
 Valkyrie replaced Fischer on bass in 2014 as the band undertook its first major European tour.
 The band performed at Rebellion again in 2017, before undertaking Lovich's largest tour in 27 years, opening for the Psychedelic Furs.

 In September 2013, Lovich and Rawlins created the record label Flex Music, giving Lovich control of her back catalogue for the first time.
 Flex Music was launched with a limited-edition handmade CD box set entitled Others: Volume 1, which contained Lovich's first three albums and a bonus CD of rarities.
 In 2015, Flex reissued Lovich's 1982 album No Man's Land in digital format.

 In November 2023, Cherry Red Records released a 4-CD box set, Toy Box, containing material Lovich recorded for Stiff Records between 1978 and 1983.

-Lene Lovich will open for The B-52s and Devo on their North American "Cosmic De-Evolution" tour in 2025.
+In 2025, Lene Lovich appeared in a number of solo shows in North America and opened for The B-52s and Devo on their North American "Cosmic De-Evolution" tour.